daniellefranca96/reflective-chain-of-thoughts/README.md

 Prompt 6 (Loop Back - Iterative):
 "Based on the progress check, if we're not closer to the expected result of the goal, we return to Prompt 1 and repeat the process.
 We continue this iterative process until we reach a satisfactory conclusion, at which point we can return to the user with the outcome and declare the task finished."

+## Feedback & Contribution
+Any feedback or contribution to improve the method are welcome.